Race #6 in the Michigan Multi-Sport Series

 Canoes, Kayaks and Paddle Boards are all welcome and will race in their own division.
 You will be starting with the back of the vessel lined up along the edge of shore next to the swim start under the KayaTri start flag.
 You will follow the same course as the swimmers, once reaching the final swim turn buoy you will continue out to your KayaTri Turnaround buoy, keeping you paralell to the shoreline.
 Then turnaround and make your way back to the beach placing your vessel on the beach under the Kayatri finish flag and head to transition, meshing in with the swimmers exiting the opposite side.
 You will then complete the Sprint course for the rest of the event.

-You will start just before the Sprint Female wave.
 You are required to have a life jacket on board.

 You will start with your specific swim start in the time trial line.
-Check the information cube at the event for wave start information.

 You will complete the Swim and Bike disciplines of the event.
 Following your Bike discipline, you will dismount your bike, cross the Bike In timing mats and place your bike back at your spot on the rack in the Transition Area.
 You will then proceed across the Run Out timing mats and you are done!
 Your finish time will be when you cross the timing mats at that point.